How to Build a Hamburger Menu in React

 <h2 className="logo">Logo</h2>

+Render the NavLinks component you imported, then wrap everything in a <nav> tag with a class name of DesktopNavigation.
 The final code for the DesktopNavigation component should look like this:

 //DesktopNavigation.js